ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/readme.md

-# This branch is purely mad for easier updater development
+# This branch is purely made for easier updater development